githubuser1983/webscikit/README.md

 It is work in progress, so it comes with no guarantee.

+Features:

-The server can handle multiple models.
+  * The server can handle multiple models.
 The models and urls are registered at webscikit.conf .

+  * Multiple data-scientist could work locally on their own models, and then later deploy their model to the server.

+  * The models can be deployed when the server is online.

+  * Each model can save additional metadata needed to transform and predict new data.

+  * You can easily start a new project with create_project.py newProjectName

 If you wan to run the examples: